vaioco/vaioco.github.io/_posts/ART/2016-01-25-art-part-iii-arthook-framework.markdown

 * method-sig : target method signature
 * hook-cls-name : "patch" code class name

-Click [here!]({% post_url /ART/2016-01-27-arthook-howto %}) for an easy to follow step-by-step instructions for howto build and use ARTHook.
+Click [here!]({% post_url /ART/2016-01-27-arthook-howto %}) for an easy to follow step-by-step instructions for howto build and use ARTDroid.